eclipse-vertx/vert.x/groovy_web_tutorial.md

 Refresh the browser.

 Now log-in and add a few items into your cart.
-Click to the cart tab and click "Submit Order".
-The message "Your order has been accepted, an email will be on your way to you shortly" should be displayed!
+Click on the cart tab and click "Submit Order".
+The message "Your order has been accepted, an email will be on your way to you shortly" should appear!

 Take a look in the console window of the application.
 You should see the order has been logged.

 ![Client Application](tutorial_4.png)

 ** Congratulations!
 You have just placed an order. **

 ## Step 11.
 Securing the Connection

 So far in this tutorial, all client-server traffic has been over an unsecured socket.
-That's not a very good idea in a real application since we're sending login credentials and orders.
+That's not a very good idea since we've been sending login credentials and orders.

-Configuring Vert.x to use secure sockets is very easy.
+Configuring vert.x to use secure sockets is very easy.
 (For detailed information on configuring HTTPS, please see the manual).

-Edit `App.groovy` again, and add the field `ssl` in the web server config, with the value `true`.
+Edit `WebServer.groovy` again, and edit the line that creates the HTTP server so it reads:

-    def webServerConf = [
+    def server = vertx.createHttpServer(SSL: true,
-      port: 8080,
-      host: 'localhost',
-      ssl: true,
-      bridge: true,
-      ...

-You'll also need to provide a key store.
-The keystore is just a Java keystore which contains the certificate for the server.
-It can be manipulated using the Java `keytool` command.
+                                        keyStorePath: 'server-keystore.jks',
+                                        keyStorePassword: 'wibble')

 Copy the keystore from the distribution

-    cp $VERTX_HOME/examples/javascript/webapp/server-keystore.jks .
+    tim@Ethel:~/tutorial$ cp $VERTX_HOME/examples/groovy/webapp/server-keystore.jks .

+*The keystore is just a Java keystore which contains the certificate for the server.
+It can be manipulated using the Java `keytool` command.*

-You'll also need to edit `web/js/client_app.js` so the line which creates the client side event bus instance now connects using `https`, not `http`.
+You'll also need to edit `web/js/client_app.js` so the line which creates the client side event bus instance now uses `https` as the protocol:

     var eb = new vertx.EventBus('https://localhost:8080/eventbus');